 Our computing and laboratory facilities are outstanding.
-Most of our activities are housed in what we call the ‘ECE Triangle’, comprising three buildings: the Electrical Engineering Building (EE), the Materials and Electrical Engineering Building (MSEE), and our newest addition, Wang Hall.
-Officially dedicated in September of 2014, the Wang Hall facilities provide much needed space and state-of-the-art labs for some of ECE's fastest growing research areas.
+Most of our activities are housed in what we call the ‘ECE Triangle,’ comprising three buildings: the Electrical Engineering Building (EE), the Materials and Electrical Engineering Building (MSEE), and Wang Hall.
 Faculty who work in experimental microelectronics and nanotechnology are based in the Birck Nanotechnology Center in Discovery Park, at whose heart is a 25,000 sq. ft. class 1-10-100 nanofabrication cleanroom (Scifres Nanofabrication Laboratory).

-About 100 faculty members serve on our faculty, and about 1100 undergraduates (sophomores through seniors) and 700 graduate students are enrolled as full-time students, making Purdue ECE among the largest ECE departments in the nation.
+About 100 faculty members serve on our faculty, and more than 1500 undergraduates (sophomores through seniors) and 700 graduate students are enrolled as full-time students, making Purdue ECE among the largest ECE departments in the nation.
 If you are interested in information on our academic programs beyond what is readily available on our web pages, please contact our Graduate or Undergraduate Offices.

-Michael and Katherine Birck Head of Electrical and Computer Engineering
+Professor and Head (interim) of Electrical and Computer Engineering

 Director, Center for Implantable Devices